|

 day men's hats went on sale for 95 cents in Oakland.

-At California's behest, the Pacific Coast Conference
+The Pacific Coast Conference

 California.
 Oregon State and